ROCm/MIOpen/docs/how-to/use-nhwc-batchnorm-in-pytorch.rst

 `PyTorch memory format documentation <https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html>`_ and the `Intel Extension for PyTorch GitHub <https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/features/nhwc.html>`_.

-Batchnorm
+Batch Normalization
 =================================================

-Batchnorm (Batch Normalization) enables higher learning rates and reduces initialization overhead by normalizing layer inputs.
+Batch Normalization (also known as Batchnorm or BatchNorm) enables higher learning rates and reduces initialization overhead by normalizing layer inputs.
 Ordinarily, the distribution of the inputs to each layer changes as the parameters to the previous layer change.
 This makes it more difficult to train deep learning models and leads to lower learning rates.
-With Batchnorm, normalization is part of the architecture and is performed for each training batch.
+With Batch Normalization, normalization is part of the architecture and is performed for each training batch.

-For more information on Batchnorm, see `Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift <https://arxiv.org/abs/1502.03167>`_.
+For more information on Batch Normalization, see `Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift <https://arxiv.org/abs/1502.03167>`_.

-Enabling or disabling NHWC Batchnorm for MIOpen using PyTorch
+Enabling or disabling NHWC Batch Normalization for MIOpen using PyTorch
 =============================================================

-The PyTorch open-source tensor library provides support for using NHWC Batchnorm with MIOpen.
+The PyTorch open-source tensor library provides support for using NHWC Batch Normalization with MIOpen.
-In addition to Batchnorm, NHWC support is also available for convolution and other MIOpen features.
+In addition to Batch Normalization, NHWC support is also available for convolution and other MIOpen features.

-NHWC Batchnorm support in MIOpen can be used in a PyTorch environment using ROCm 7.0 or later.
+NHWC Batch Normalization support in MIOpen can be used in a PyTorch environment using ROCm 7.0 or later.
-This configuration supports 2D and 3D NHWC Batchnorm.
-1D Batchnorm is not applicable to the NHWC format.
+This configuration supports 2D and 3D NHWC Batch Normalization.
+1D Batch Normalization is not applicable to the NHWC format.

 PyTorch branch support
 ------------------------

-The ``ROCm/pytorch`` PyTorch images support NHWC Batchnorm.
+The ``ROCm/pytorch`` PyTorch images support NHWC Batch Normalization.
 ROCm 7.0 or later is required.
-The following PyTorch branches support the NHWC Batchnorm feature:
+The following PyTorch branches support the NHWC Batch Normalization feature:

 *  `release/2.6 <https://github.com/ROCm/pytorch/tree/release/2.6>`_
 *  `release/2.7 <https://github.com/ROCm/pytorch/tree/release/2.7>`_

-In the ``release/2.7`` PyTorch branch, NHWC Batchnorm support in MIOpen is enabled by default.
+In the ``release/2.7`` PyTorch branch, NHWC Batch Normalization support in MIOpen is enabled by default.
-To use the native Batchnorm approach with this image, use this command:
+To use the native Batch Normalization approach with this image, use this command:

 .. code:: shell

    PYTORCH_MIOPEN_SUGGEST_NHWC_BATCHNORM=0

-In the ``release/2.6`` PyTorch branch, NHWC Batchnorm support in MIOpen is disabled by default.
+In the ``release/2.6`` PyTorch branch, NHWC Batch Normalization support in MIOpen is disabled by default.
-To enable NHWC Batchnorm for this image, use this command:
+To enable NHWC Batch Normalization for this image, use this command:

 .. code:: shell